EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2015/07/01/how-fast-is-pgupgrade-anyway/image-1-big.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2015/07/01/how-fast-is-pgupgrade-anyway/image-1.png"/></a></div>

 I mentioned earlier that there were some other optimizations that could be done to make the pg_dump slightly faster.
 As it turns out, pg_upgrade can also be made faster.
 Absolutely, beautifully, insanely faster.
 All we have to do is add the **--link** argument.
 What this does is rather than copying the data files, it simply links them via the filesystem.
-Thus, each large data file that makes up the majority of a database's size takes a fraction of a second to link to the new version.
+Thus, each large data file that makes up the majority of a database’s size takes a fraction of a second to link to the new version.
 Here are the new numbers, generated simply by adding a **--link** to the pg_upgrade command from above:

 <table class="gsm">
 <caption>pg_upgrade --link is crazy fast</caption>